-Nominating and Corporate Governance Committee
+Nominating Committee

-The Nominating and Corporate Governance Committee, which following this offering will consist of Messrs. , is responsible for, among its other duties and responsibilities, identifying and recommending candidates to the Board of Directors for election to our Board of Directors, reviewing the composition of the Board of Directors and its committees, developing and recommending to the Board of Directors corporate governance guidelines that are applicable to us, and overseeing Board of Directors and Board of Directors committee evaluations.
+The Nominating Committee, which following this offering will consist of Messrs. , is responsible for, among its other duties and responsibilities, identifying and recommending candidates to the Board of Directors for election to our Board of Directors and reviewing the composition of the Board of Directors and its committees.